 - Counter-transference: the unconscious redirection of feelings (either positive or negative) from past experiences with an individual onto the person receiving care.

 - Sexualizing any relationship with a child, congregant, staff person, or persons one is called to serve

-- Continuing a counselling relationship and contact with a congregant after inappropriate behaviour or attempts to sexualize the relationship has occurred
+- Continuing a counselling relationship or contact with a congregant after misconduct or attempts to sexualize the relationship have occurred

 - Sexual innuendos, jokes, and/or comments